brucefan1983/gpuqt/README.md

 ## File organizations

-* After downloading and unpacking GPUQT, one can see two folders: `src` and `examples`.
+* After downloading and unpacking this code, one can see two folders: `src` and `examples`.

 * The folder `src` contains all the source files (with suffix `.h` or `.cu`) of the main code and two makefiles.
 The source files are:
     * `main.cu`                            - the main function